-Through the readiness review process, CMS and the State will ensure that health plans have policies and procedures to address the effective transition of beneficiaries from Medicare Part D plans not participating in the demonstration.
+Through the readiness review process, CMS and the State will ensure that health plans have policies and procedures in place to address the effective transition of beneficiaries from Medicare Part D plans not participating in the demonstration.

-Outreach Plan: DHCS is developing an outreach and education program informing beneficiaries of their enrollment options and rights, including specific steps for working with consumer and beneficiary community groups.
-Contingent on available funding, this plan will include contracting with community-based, nonprofit consumer or health insurance assistance organizations with expertise and experience in assisting beneficiaries in understanding their health care coverage options.
+Outreach Plan: DHCS is developing a targeted outreach and education program informing dual eligible and Medi-Cal only SPD beneficiaries of their enrollment options and rights, including specific steps for working with consumer and beneficiary community groups.
+This plan will explore opportunities to contract with community-based, nonprofit consumer or health insurance assistance organizations, such as local HICAPs with expertise and experience in assisting beneficiaries in understanding their health care coverage options.

-Communication Plan: DHCS is developing, in consultation with consumers, beneficiaries, and other stakeholders, an overall communications plan that includes all aspects of developing beneficiary notices, including the enrollment notice time frame, alternative formats, accessible formats, and ensuring the materials are culturally and linguistically appropriate.
-This communications plan will build on the experience gained during the Medi-Cal-only Seniors and Persons with Disabilities (SPD) program transition process.
+Communication Plan: DHCS is developing, in consultation with beneficiaries and other stakeholders, an overall communications plan that includes all aspects of developing beneficiary notices, including the enrollment notice time frame, alternative formats, accessible formats, and ensuring the materials are culturally and linguistically appropriate.
+This communications plan will build on the experience gained during the Medi-Cal-only SPD program transition process and the extensive input received during the stakeholder process and Transition Plan comment period.
+DHCS recognizes the need for its communication plan and strategy to consider alternative communications beyond the required notices to ensure beneficiaries and providers fully understand CCI’s benefits.

 Health Plan Oversight for Enrollment Communication: DHCS will ensure that managed care health plans have prepared materials to inform beneficiaries of procedures for obtaining Medi-Cal benefits, including grievance and appeals procedures.
 Communication and services will be available in alternative formats that are culturally, linguistically, and physically appropriate through means including, but not limited to, assistive listening systems, sign language interpreters, captioning, written communication, plain language and written translations.

 (2) Initial Assessment Process

 Health plans will be responsible for an in-depth risk assessment process capable of timely identification of primary, acute, LTSS and behavioral health and functional needs.
-The multi-tiered process will begin with a health risk assessment of each beneficiary conducted upon enrollment.
+The multi-tiered process will begin with a risk stratification process, followed by a health risk assessment of each beneficiary, and a comprehensive assessment as needed, conducted upon enrollment in the Demonstration.

-Health plans will use the assessment information for risk stratification of members, using a mechanism or algorithm developed by the health plan and reviewed and approved by DHCS.
-This will serve as a triage for further assessment needs in a variety of areas including, but not limited to, mental health concerns, substance abuse concerns, chronic physical conditions, and potential needs related to key activities of daily living, dementia, cognitive status and the capacity to make informed decisions.
+Health plans will use a risk stratification mechanism or algorithm developed by the health plan and reviewed and approved by DHCS to analyze historical Medicare and Medi-Cal utilization data and identify higher-risk, lower-risk and other stratification groups.
+Health plans will also conduct an initial health risk assessment.
+This initial assessment will serve as a triage for further assessment needs in a variety of areas including, but not limited to, mental health concerns, substance abuse concerns, chronic physical conditions, and potential needs related to key activities of daily living, dementia, cognitive status and the capacity to make informed decisions.
+DHCS is evaluating whether it will require health plans to complete beneficiary risk assessments within the 90-day window established for the Medicare Program, or the 45-day window for high risk beneficiaries and the 105-day window for low-risk beneficiaries established for the Medi-Cal-only SPDs.
+Health plans will be required to share assessment results and care plans with providers.

-This assessment will help inform the interdisciplinary care team to assist in creating an appropriate individual care plan, and beneficiaries in accessing all necessary resources.
+The initial and comprehensive assessment will help inform the health plan and providers in creating an appropriate individual care plan, and help beneficiaries in accessing all necessary resources.
 Individual care plans will be used to address risk factors, prevent health disparities, and reduce the effect of multiple co-morbidities.
-Care plans will be developed for beneficiaries that include member goals and preferences, measurable objectives and timetables to meet his or her medical, psychosocial and long-term support needs that are identified in a comprehensive risk assessment.
+Care plans will be developed for beneficiaries that include member goals and preferences, measurable objectives and timetables to meet his or her medical, psychosocial, and long-term support needs that are identified in the assessment process.